dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-yeah I'm old sega and nintendo 64 you name it
+yes I'm old sega and nintendo 64 you name it